flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     - MSFS itself (e.g. Rolling Cache is often a cause)
     - Hardware (GFX Card and Driver, Overclocking, etc.)
     - Controllers and Drivers
+    - Any third party application that connects to MSFS

     Unfortunately just using the sim's API functions might trigger a CTD, so the trigger could be the aircraft but the root cause would be the sim.